ryirv/F20GA/Render/Blender_Project_Files_V1/Dean Ice Cream/Readme.md

 I started with some simple sketches of ice cream.
-My main inspiration was from cup-style ice-creams from fast food Restaurants such as the McFlurry.
+My main inspiration was from cup-style ice-creams from fast food restaurants such as the McFlurry.